stalexan/netstat-monitor/README.md

 ## Installation

-Netstat-monitor has been tested on Debian 11 Bullseye, which uses the Linux 5.10 kernel, but should work on other distros that have the same format for the socket files in `/proc/net` (`tcp`, `tcp6`, `udp`, and `udp6`.)
+Netstat-monitor has been tested on Debian 11 Bullseye, which uses Python 3.9 and the Linux 5.10 kernel.
+It should work on other distros that have the same format for the socket files in `/proc/net` (`tcp`, `tcp6`, `udp`, and `udp6`.)
 Netstat-monitor does a quick preliminary check on start-up to see if those files have the expected header line.
 Previous versions of netstat-monitor were tested on Debian 7 (Wheezy) and Ubuntu 12.04, which were based on the Linux 3.2 kernel.

 To clone the repo from GitHub and run netstat-monitor directly, on a Debian based distro: